 It’s a simple story, but one that sheds light on a critical idea about the art and craft of negotiation: Take the time to listen to the other side.

 When negotiating, you should engage in active listening because you need to demonstrate to the other side that you hear his/her concerns and you empathize.

-Tactical empathy is showing the other negotiator that you understand where he/she is coming from, you’re more likely to develop rapport and thus work out an agreeable deal with this person.
+Tactical empathy is showing the other negotiator that you understand where he/she is coming from.
+By using tactical empathy, you’re more likely to develop rapport and thus work out an agreeable deal with this person.

 To be more empathic in the negotiation process, you should put yourself in the other person’s shoes while disregarding your own prejudices.

 In a negotiation, you should you do more listening than talking because you may miss out on important information if you talk too much.
-Also, the other person will get the impression that you are indifferent to his/her concerns and needs.
+Also, the other person will get the impression you are indifferent to their concerns and needs.